depilz/SoundPlayer-S2D/README.md

 ```

 * ### fadeOut(time)
-Fades out the current the entire music, so it works normally even if you are currently fading 2 tracks.
+Fades out the entire music, so it works normally even if it is currently fading 2 tracks.

+* ### getDuration(sound)
+Returns the durations of a <B>loaded</B> track.
+It doesn't work to get the duration of a full sequence.

+* ### isPlaying()
+Returs true if a music is being played.

 * ### setVolume(v)
 Sets the master volume of the music.
+It does not interfere with any fading action.

 * ### resume()
 Resumes playing.